saulpierotti/markdown_notebook/ADS.md

 	* A leaf is a node whose subtrees are empty
 * The depth of a node is the lenght of the path from it it the root (number of edges)
 * The height of a node is the lenght of the longest path from it to a leaf
+* The height of a tree is the height of its root
+* A sub-tree is formed by a node and all of its descendants
+* An ordered tree is a rooted tree  in which the children of each node are ordered according to some criterion
-* A binary tree is an order tree with 2 subtrees wich are themselves binary
+* A binary tree is an ordered tree which is empty or consists of a root node and 2 sub-trees wich are themselves binary trees

 # Pseudocode
+* Pseudocode is a way of representing an algorithm intended for human reading
+* It has a syntax similar to that of many popular programming languages
+* It provides a compact, semi-formal, high-level description of an algorithm
+* In pseudocode I can omit environment-based details that are not essential to the human understanding the algorithm
+***
-* We start counters from 1 since it is easier to understand
+* In our pseudocode we start counters from 1 instead of 0 since it is easier to understand
 * Bold words are reserved words like **return**
 * Variables are always local to the current procedure
 * We can have loops like **while** and **for**